MostAwesomeDude/brismu/src/intro-logji.md

 1. {go *broda* gi *brode*}
 1. Therefore: {*brode*}

-This is merely *modus ponens* for {go}.
+This is merely *modus ponens* for {go}, and indeed it is a theorem, ~bi.
 However, let us be more specific:

 1. Suppose: {*ko'a bu'a*}
 1. {go *ko'a bu'a* gi *brode*}